-This blueberries and cream pie combines a crunchy buttery graham cracker crust, mousse-like cheesecake filling, and homemade blueberry topping.
+This blueberry cream cheese pie combines a crunchy buttery graham cracker crust, mousse-like cheesecake filling, and homemade blueberry topping.
 The filling isn’t as heavy as pudding-based cream pies like coconut cream pie.
 Rather, it’s light and whipped like no-bake cheesecake.
 The blueberry topping is jammy and sweet and you can make it with frozen blueberries, so this is a wonderful year-round dessert.

-Welcome to my annual Sally’s Pie Week!
-If you love baking pie as much as I do, you’ll find plenty of recipe inspiration over in our Pie Recipes category and on the Pie Week page.
-There will be pie recipes all week, so make sure you subscribe so you don’t miss any.
-(New!
-You can subscribe on the pie week page.)
+If you love baking pie as much as I do, you’ll find plenty of recipe inspiration over in my Pie Recipes category and in my roundup of favorite Thanksgiving pie recipes.
+I have recipes for all the classics like apple pie and pumpkin pie, and unique favorites like fudge brownie pie and caramel apple cheesecake pie.
+There are new pie recipes added nearly every month, so make sure you subscribe via email so you don’t miss any. 🙂

-Tell Me About This Blueberries & Cream Pie
+Tell Me About This Blueberry Cream Cheese Pie

 - Texture: There are 3 layers and each has a different texture.
 Enjoy the crunchy graham cracker crust, ultra creamy and light mousse-like filling, and jammy blueberry topping in every single bite.
 A homemade whipped cream garnish is optional, but certainly convenient because it uses ingredients you already need for the pie.

 - Flavor: If you enjoy fruity and creamy pies, today’s blueberries & cream pie is right up your alley.
 The filling is similar to no-bake cheesecake and has a delicious tang from the cream cheese and lemon juice.
 Blueberries are a natural choice with cheesecake-like desserts and taste wonderful with these layers.